El vampiro: Production

 It is one of the first movies to show a vampire with elongated canines, a year before Hammer's Horror of Dracula.
 Although F.W.
 Murnau's Nosferatu (Max Schrek) had elongated incisors; Tod Browning's Dracula (Bela Lugosi) did not show his teeth at all, while for this film Robles was given visible teeth.

 Release

 El vampiro was released on DVD in 2006 by CasaNegra/Panik House Entertainment.
 Both El vampiro and The Vampire's Coffin were released on blu-ray by Powerhouse on October 29, 2024.
-The blu-ray includes a knowledgable, jovial commentary track (in Spanish) by the vampire himself, actor German Robles, recorded in 2007 when he was 78 years old as well as interviews with the daughters of producer and actor Abel Salazar.
+The blu-ray includes a knowledgeable, jovial commentary track (in Spanish) by the vampire himself, actor German Robles, recorded in 2007 when he was 78 years old as well as interviews with the daughters of producer and actor Abel Salazar.